MarkWilcock/Generative-AI-Course/90 Resources.md

  Henrik Kniberg has a short video on how to survive and thrive in the age of AI.
 [Generative AI in a Nutshell](https://www.youtube.com/watch?v=2IK3DFHRFfw).

+Google has a good [Introduction to Generative AI](https://www.youtube.com/watch?v=G2fqAlgmoPo) on YouTube.

 ## More technical details about how LLMs work

 Andrej Kaparthy explains the maths of back propogation in neural nets.
 [The spelled-out intro to neural networks and backpropagation: building micrograd](https://youtu.be/VMj-3S1tku0?si=_guPyeexsGlA7nvn).